 Welcome to the Nongame Conservation Section’s Freshwater Fish Conservation page.
 Here you will find information on fish ecology and diversity, threats to fish populations, conservation efforts, and fish identification.
 We have also embedded links to other useful webpages where you can learn more about Georgia’s freshwater fishes.
-You can also move directly to our Protected Species Account Page, The Fishes of Georgia Atlas, or Georgia Fishes in the Spotlight by clicking on the icons below.
+You can also move directly to our Protected Species Account Page, The Fishes of Georgia Atlas, or the Fishes of Georgia Photo Gallery Flickr site by clicking on the icons below.

 Georgia has an amazing fish fauna

 Georgia ranks third in the nation for the number of native freshwater fishes; only Alabama and Tennessee have more species.
 About 265 species are considered native to the state, which includes 245 described species and 20 species that have not yet been formally described by ichthyologists.
 An additional 19 species are not native to the state but have been introduced through intentional stockings or accidental releases.
 Georgia’s freshwater fishes are arranged in 27 different families of fishes, which are groups of closely related species.
 In order of decreasing diversity, the most diverse Georgia freshwater fish families are the minnows (Cyprinidae), darters (Percidae), sunfishes (Centrarchidae), suckers (Catostomidae), and Catfishes (Ictaluridae).
 Five described species are endemic to the state of Georgia and occur nowhere else in the world: Ocmulgee shiner (Cyprinella callisema), Altamaha shiner (Cyprinella xaenura), Chattahoochee sculpin (Cottus chattahoochae), Etowah darter (Etheostoma etowahae) and Cherokee darter (Etheostoma scotti).
 Dozens more are nearly endemic and have the majority of their range within the boundaries of our state.